Appointments can be unpredictable.

 Send an immediate notification about the appointment

-Avoid having someone forget to add an appointment to their calendar by sending a notification right after the appointment is booked.
-This gives them an opportunity to add it to their schedule when it’s top of mind, and reduces the chance that they will get busy and forget.
+Avoid someone forgetting to add an appointment to their calendar by sending a booking confirmation message right after the appointment is scheduled.
+They can add it to their schedule when it’s top of mind, reducing the chance of getting busy and forgetting.

-Reminders are useful, but if the time is not blocked off on their calendar, it may be impossible for them to stick to their appointment.
+Reminders are useful, but if the time is not blocked off on their calendar, they may be unable to stick to their appointment.

-The most obvious thing you can do is send reminder messages to your clients or patients about their appointment.
-This serves to literally remind them of the upcoming appointment and also communicate to them that your business has set aside special time for them.
+The most obvious thing you can do is send appointment reminder messages to your clients or patients about their upcoming visit.
+This reminds them of the upcoming appointment.
+It also communicates to them that your business has set aside special time for them.

-Experiment sending reminders at different times and intervals, and potentially change up the language to optimize the process and achieve the best turnout.
+Experiment with sending reminders at different times and intervals and potentially change up the language to optimize the process and achieve the best turnout.
 All of this is easily managed with Apptoto.

 Customize the medium of your reminders

 As part of your reminder strategy, you should carefully consider the medium you use to send those messages.
 Although text or email may work for some, others may need a phone call or vice versa.
 With Apptoto, you can use one or all three.
-Keep in mind that reminders can’t serve their purpose if they’re never received, so it’s important to find the best way to deliver messages that will be effective for your clientele.
+Keep in mind that reminders can’t serve their purpose if they’re never received.
+That’s why finding the preferred method for your clientele is important.

 Provide all relevant information

-One aspect of reminder messaging that is often overlooked is the importance of providing all the relevant information that someone would need to know before attending.
-It may be necessary to include parking, directions to the office, or other points that may be unknown and make someone feel uncomfortable.
+One often overlooked thing is the importance of providing relevant information someone might need to know before attending.
+It may be necessary to include directions, parking instructions, or other useful information to make someone feel more comfortable.

 These small changes to your messaging can make a huge difference and give someone the extra boost they need to confirm their appointment and then arrive as expected.